 If you get a chance to use this document to aid in converting a program I'd like to here what you think!

-To share your thoughts just fill-in and submit the “leave a reply” form at the bottom of this page.
+To share your thoughts just fill-in and submit the “post a comment or question” link below.

 Note: This coming Wednesday I plan to cover the release of a free CCW import utility which is suppose to aid in the converting of MicroLogix 1000 programs to a Micro800, so if you have any questions about how that works please also feel free to leave those below as well.